MiDataInt/midataint.github.io/_docs/barebones.md

 are accomplished by writing YML format configuration files.
 This page summarizes their barebones structure for quick reference.
 Extended documentation is provided elsewhere.
-- All possible entries are shown - not all are required.
+- In "minimal examples", only required entries are shown with example values.
-- Items in square brackets [] list the allowed values.
+- In "complete structures", all possible entries are shown, not all are required.
-- Items in angled brackets \<\>
+- Items in square brackets [] list allowed values.
-must be replaced with the actual name of something.
+- Items in angled brackets \<\> must be replaced with the actual name of something.
 - Similar names in different places refer to the same type of thing, e.g., a pipeline.
 - Job file templates are available by calling `mdi <pipelineName> template`.
 - Tool templates are available in the [mdi-suite-template]().